Disaster Recovery Planning

 | 3 | Disaster Recovery System Operation |

-| System, Network, Business Management |
+| System, Network, responsible for |

 | 4 | Work test |

-| Person in charge |
+| person in charge |

 | 5 | Disaster Recovery System Transition to Live Operations |

-| System, Network, Operations |
+| System, Network, responsibilities |

 | 6 | Normal status Monitoring |